-Here are the CivicIxD researchers that are currently following a PhD Track:
+Here are the CivicIxD researchers that are currently following a PhD or PD Tracks:

 Facilitating Reflexivity in Design Education with PhotoReflexivity